Form controls

 Constraint Validation API

 for Modes UI form controls.
-You can activate it using attributes such as required
+You can activate it using attributes such as required,

-.
+pattern, minlength, and maxlength.
 Modes UI implements many of the

 same attributes as native form controls, but check each form control’s documentation for a list of all